allegro/allegro.tech/_posts/2018-05-21-From-Java-to-Kotlin-and-Back-Again.md

 Learning a new technology is like an investment.
 We invest our time and then the technology should pay off.
 I’m not saying that Kotlin is a bad language.
-I’m just saying that in our case, the Return On Investment was dissatisfactory.
+I’m just saying that in our case, the costs outweighed the benefits.

 ## Funny facts about Kotlin